grantlopresti/cs308-parser-parser/doc/DESIGN_PLAN.md

  an immutable collection of drawable objects from the model (including turtle(s) and shape(s)), cast them into ```ViewableObjects```
  (each with an instance variable corresponding to the ```Turtle``` that created them), and then creates these JavaFX Objects in the scene at the proper location.

+  - Team case: User loads in text from file

+  The procedure for executing all text as commands works towards the same goal - parsing a series of text into singularly executable commands, and maintaining a list of variables to display to the user.
+The text is sent from the GUI to the LogicController, which goes through a two phase parsing process to first unravel the text into single line executables, and then interprets each executable and executes a method on some portion of the model.

+  As commands are run on the model, new GUI nodes must be configured.
+These new nodes to be created (e.g. circle, line, turtle in new position) are added to a Queue in the ```ViewController```, and then fed into the view according to a configured animation rate.
+For the first spring, this rate is instantaneous but in future sprints, it would be possible to create an animation rate that processes new nodes every set period of time.

+   - Team case: User types in "clearscreen"

+   When the user types "clearscreen", the command is sent to the ```LogicController``` which parses/interprets the command and sends it off to the model.
+The model has a cache of all Objects (JavaFX nodes) created by a single turtle.
+   These nodes will then be passed on to the ViewController, which will instruct the ```View``` to remove these nodes from the view.

+   - Team case: User wants to reconfigure color theme of the GUI

+   Selecting a configuration button on the GUI will populate a selection to configure the GUI theme (e.g. winter, fire, fall, etc.).
+   When the user selects a theme, the information is shuttled to the ViewController (with a potential intermediate stop in the LogicController), which then changes the current GUI CSS/FXML styling options.

+   Additionally, there will be options to configure specific components of the interfaces style, and these configurations will edit the CSS/FXML styling file associated with the current active theme.